ssstrangerx/ssstrangerx/README.md

 - 👋 Hi, I’m @ssstrangerx
 - 👀 I’m interested in no one
-- 🌱 I’m currently learning ML
+- 🌱 My skills are webdevelopment-(frontend and backend), ML and DS in python, Mysql, MongoDB

 <!---